 Today, Tumalo Irrigation District manages two primary diversion sources: Tumalo Creek below Shevlin Park and the Deschutes River near Pioneer Park, in addition to Crescent Lake storage.
 The District serves 667 patrons, manages more than 80 miles of piped and open canals, and irrigates more than 8,100 acres growing hay, alfalfa, garlic, lavender and other cash crops.
 It also waters pastures for livestock and provides stock runs during the winter months.

-The following outline is based upon Tumalo – Thirsty Land, by Martin Winch, published in six successive issues of the Oregon Historical Quarterly (vol. 84 no. 4 through vol. 87 no. 1), available at the Deschutes County Library and the Deschutes Historical Society Library.
-It’s a colorful and dramatic story!
+The following outline is based upon Tumalo – Thirsty Land, by Martin Winch, published in six successive issues of the Oregon Historical Quarterly (vol. 84 no. 4 through vol. 87 no. 1).
+These issues are available online at JSTOR.org.
+Or you may now find the bound volume at the Deschutes Historical Society Library and the Barber Library at Central Oregon Community College.
+Thank you Martin for providing us with such a colorful and dramatic story!

 1880 – First settlers begin dry farming in the southwest portion of the present District, on tracts acquired under the federal Homestead Act of 1862.